 Look in your electrical panel box or breaker box and see if any of the breakers have tripped.

-Read Also: How To Stop Condensation In My Bathroom Fan?
+Read Also: How To Stop Condensation In My Exhaust Fan?

 If you don't have power to your fan, it may also be on a GFCI circuit.
 GFCI stands for ground-fault circuit interruptor, and this is an outlet with two buttons on it — a reset and test button.